National Research Collections Australia (NRCA)

 Specimen Identifier (Specimen ID)

-ANH Specific fields for search
+ANH and ATH Specific fields for search

-Field Number
+Field Number and Collector

 Standard Herbarium practice includes sharing parts of specimens with Herbaria in other institutions prior to a database record being created.
 These shared specimen parts often have a shared field number, so that researchers in various organisations can collect information on the different parts of the specimen group.
 The Field Number search option allows a user to search via this identifier.
+Results will include all specimens with that field number.
+This result will need to be further refined by the Collector facet to provide a combination of Collector and Field number.
+This has been done to allow the user to see all the Collector possibilities as the data does not always have the collector name in a consistent format.
+Collector will be alphabetically ordered by Primary Author.

 Download

 To download a set of specimen images, you must search for them and Select the images you want in the search results.
 Select images by clicking the checkbox next to their title in the search results.
-They will will then appear in the “Selected” tab.
+They will then appear in the “Selected” tab.

 You can do multiple searches and select various images from each search to add to your Selected items.
 However, you can’t select both open and restricted images at the same time, as different access controls are in place for the different access types.